DAquilina/daquilina-kibeam/README.md

 `Enter`.
 When editing, pressing `Enter` again will save the value, and pressing `Esc` will cancel edit mode and return the grid to read-only mode.

+**To run**: Just open index.html in the modern browser of your choice!
+The app uses fairly modern features of both JavaScript and CSS, so older browsers may not operate as expected.

 ## Configuration

 The grid can be customized by editing `assets/config.json` according to the schema below: